ecuyar/ecuyar.github.io.asd/README.md

 	<nav>
 	<hr>

-	You can navigate on the pages by using given links below.
+	You can navigate on the pages by using given links below.<br>
+	Please select a section.

 	<br>
 	<br>